mrodrig/json-2-csv/README.md

 - Header Generation (per document keys)
 - Verifies all documents have same schema
 - Supports sub-documents natively
+- Supports arrays as document values for both json2csv and csv2json
 - Custom ordering of columns (see F.A.Q. for more information)
 - Ability to re-generate the JSON documents that were used to generate the CSV (including nested documents)
 - Allows for custom field delimiters, end of line delimiters, etc.